traffordDataLab/leaflet.reachability/README.md

 reachabilityControl.latestIsolines;
 ```

 Both objects are types of the Leaflet [L.geoJSON layer](http://leafletjs.com/reference.html#geojson) object.
 The object `isolinesGroup` contains all the sets of reachability area polygons (and origin markers if `showOriginMarker` is `true`) that are currently drawn on the map.
 As the name suggests, `latestIsolines` contains the latest reachability areas returned from the most recent call to the API.
-If the user chooses to show the intervals between the minimum time or distance up to the value they have selected in the range select list, `latestIsolines` will contain a group of polygons, whereas if the intervals box is not checked it will only contain a single polygon.
+If the user chooses to show the intervals between 0 and the value they have selected in the distance or time range select list, `latestIsolines` will contain a group of polygons, whereas if the intervals box is not checked it will only contain a single polygon.
 Important to also bear in mind, unless the `showOriginMarker` option is set to `false`, the `latestIsolines` group will also contain an additional feature for the origin marker.

-Within the `properties` object of each reachability polygon are various key/value pairs of data about the polygon, as shown in the example output below for a single reachability area created with an origin marker:
+Within the `properties` object of each reachability polygon are various key/value pairs of data about the polygon, as shown in the example output below for a single reachability area created with an origin marker. *(Please note that the order of the key/value pairs cannot be guaranteed and may be different from those shown below.
+The presence of `"Area"`, `"Area units"`, `"Population"` and `"Reach factor"` are dependent on the value of the `attributes` parameter.)*:

 ```JavaScript
 {